 Journal Entries for Interest Bearing Notes

-Proper journal entries for interest bearing notes ensure accurate record-keeping and financial reporting.
+Proper journal entries for interest-bearing notes ensure accurate record-keeping and financial reporting.
 Here’s how to structure these entries:

 - Upon Loan Receipt: